YOUR TREATMENT OPTIONS...

 Surgery involves general anesthesia and an incision in the groin area, with a longer recovery time that usually last days or even more than a week.
-Depending on type of surgery, there is a small risk of damaging the artery that supplies blood to the testicle, and sometimes there are multiple abnormally dilated veins that can be missed at the time of surgery.
+Depending on the type of surgery, there is a small risk of damaging the artery that supplies blood to the testicle, and sometimes there are multiple abnormally dilated veins that can be missed at the time of surgery.
 Also, some patients may develop a hydrocele after surgery, which is a harmless but bothersome recurrent accumulation of fluid in the scrotum caused by damage to lymph vessels in the area.
 For all of these reasons, embolization is an excellent treatment choice for your or your family member's varicocele, even if surgery has been tried already and didn't work.

-Ultrasound of a varicocele after failed surgery.
+Ultrasound of a varicocele showing abnormal blood flow.

 Patients usually notice their scrotal pain goes away within a week.
 The bulging veins also get better quickly, but this can take longer for larger varicoceles.
 Like with surgical treatment, improvements in sperm production and testicular growth can take several months to be seen.
 Some people get concerned about the radiation exposure that younger patients receive during the X-ray-guided parts of the procedure.
 However, the utmost care is taken to minimize the amount of X-rays used, and typically patients don't get more radiation than they would get from a regular abdominal X-ray, which is very little.